What is “Home Care” and how does it differ from “Home Healthcare”?

 How do we pay for your services?

 We honor forms of payment such as Medicare, Medicaid, Worker’s Compensation, Commercial Medical Insurance and Private Pay.
-For our home caregiving services, we accept personal checks, Visa, Master Card and American Express, as well as most long-term care and worker’s compensation insurance plans*.
-For additional information, please go to our insurance accepted page.
+For our home caregiving services, we accept personal checks, Visa, Master Card and American Express, as well as most long-term care and worker’s compensation insurance plans*

 Will my health insurance, Medicare, or Medi-Cal pay for your Caregiver services?